 It’s that time of year again.
 We’ve all seen the fall recipes that are so easy to just throw in the slow-cooker in the morning and come home to a home cooked meal.
 Recipes taste great and they are supposed to be more energy efficient that leaving a roast to slow-cook in the oven all day, right?
-However, if you really want to watch your energy use, think Insta-pot.
+However, if you really want to watch your energy use, think Instant Pot instead of a Crock-Pot.

-An Insta-Pot is a combined pressure cooker and slow cooker.
+An Instant Pot or Insta-Pot (as it’s sometimes referred to) is a combined pressure cooker and slow cooker.
 It is marketed as a 7-in-1 kitchen appliance designed to consolidate the cooking and preparing of food to one device.
 But it ‘s much more than that when it comes to energy efficiency, here’s why:

 - It’s one of the greenest kitchen appliances, saving up to 70% electricity when comparing it to other appliances including the oven, a boiling pot + stove, steamer, etc.